M0hammed-Gamal/Webstack-Portfolio-/README.md

 Access the application: Open your web browser and go to http://127.0.0.1:5000/ to view the application.

-Usage
+UsageLogin:

-Login: Access the system by logging in with your credentials.
+ Access the system by logging in with your credentials.
 Dashboard: View a summary of store operations, including inventory levels and sales data.
 Manage Inventory: Add, update, or delete products in your inventory.
 Process Orders: View and manage customer orders efficiently.
 Generate Reports: Create sales and inventory reports for detailed analysis.

 Contributing

 We welcome contributions to improve this project!
 Please fork the repository and create a pull request with your changes.
 Ensure your code follows the established style guidelines and includes appropriate tests.